KimMinwoo1214/KimMinwoo1214/README.md

 ## [Kairos Main Project](https://github.com/KimMinwoo1214/kairos_main_project) (2024.11 ~ )
 <div align="center">
-Our library book management system concentrates on automating book borrowing and returns service, which supports librarians work performance and enhances its efficiency.
-Additionally, the system offers book recommendations tailored to user preferences, and librarians are equipped to manage the database and handle any system errors manually.
-This system aims to create an efficient, user-friendly library experience for both users and librarians alike.
+In KG-Kairos, our team has developed an automated library book management system focused on streamlining the borrowing and returning processes.
+This system enhances efficiency by supporting librarians in their work and includes features like book recommendations tailored to user preferences.
+Librarians can also manage the database and handle any system errors manually, creating a more efficient and user-friendly experience for both library users and staff.